 For this metric, we used chlorine bleach to get the chlorine levels in our supply water well above what is normally found in tap water.
 We actually did two separate tests, one with astronomically high levels of chlorine and one with significantly less, though still much, much higher than what you would typically find in tap water — or even a swimming pool.
 The Essence again delivered an exceptional performance, earning another 10 out of 10 in this metric, which also accounts for a quarter of the overall score.

 For the first test, we measured concentrations in excess of over 1000 ppm in the supply.
 The Essence handled this easily, with our tests failing to indicate the presence of any chlorine in the filtered water.
 The same held true for the second test, though the supply was only between 20-50 ppm.

-For the last of our impurity removal metrics, again worth 25% of the total score, we assessed how well each filter did at removing minerals from your water.
-For our sample mineral, we used table salt, dissolving in into our experimental supply until we measured concentrations of about 445 ppm on our electronic meter.
+For the last of our impurity removal metrics, again worth 25% of the total score, we assessed how well each filter did at removing salts from your water.
+We used table salt, dissolving in into our experimental supply until we measured concentrations of about 445 ppm on our electronic meter.
 The Essence did well at filtering our the salt, but not the best, netting it an 8 out of 10 for its showing.

 The Essence removed the majority of the salt, with the filtered water having a concentration of about 16 ppm, translating to a reduction of a little over 96%.

 For our Taste metric, responsible for 15% of the total score, we relied on a panel of tasters to rank and score the filtered water produced by each product.
 The Essence again scored very well, earning a 9 out of 10 for its performance.

 For the first part of this metric, we ran purified water through each filter, to see if our taste tester could detect the presence of any undesirable flavors added by the filter.
 None of them could, with all of them stating that the filtered water tasted the same as the purified water.